-The Social Psychology program focuses on research training related to basic affective, cognitive, and motivational processes underlying complex social phenomena, with an emphasis on processes associated with the self-system.
-Faculty members have interests in the structure of the self-concept, self-esteem, honor cultures and honor ideology, self-regulation, stereotypes, sexual objectification, decision-making and ethical behavior, moral intuitions, positive psychology, relationships, social cognition, and adolescent social and social-cognitive development.
-Graduate training in the Social Program is designed to prepare students for careers in academic research and teaching, but graduates of the Social Program are also well prepared for applied positions in government and industry.
-Students have been funded in recent years by the National Institutes of Health, the National Science Foundation, and the Templeton Foundation.
+The Applied Social and Developmental Psychology PhD program focuses on research training related to basic affective, cognitive, cultural, and biological processes underlying complex social phenomena, and the development of these processes across the lifespan.
+Graduate training in the Applied Social and Developmental Psychology program is designed to prepare students for careers in academic research and teaching, and graduates of the program are also well prepared for applied positions in government and industry.

-Faculty members in the Social program have interests spanning such questions as:
+Faculty members in the Applied Social and Developmental Psychology program have interests spanning such questions as:

 - How does the activation of stereotypes guide our perceptions and impression of minority group members?
-What are the antecedents and consequences of sexual objectification?
+What are the antecedents and consequences of experiencing discrimination?

 - How does the cultural ideology of honor influence violence, relationships, psychological health, lifespan development, ethical behavior, group dynamics, and economic decisions?

-- How do youth who are popular and socially well-connected, highly visible and influential, and who make up the "popular" or "cool" crowd achieve such high status, and how do they use their status to further their own social goals?
+- How do popular and socially well-connected youth achieve high status, and how do they use their social power to further their own social goals?

-Research in the Social program takes place in a variety of venues, including laboratories equipped with two-way mirrors; computer terminals for capturing reaction times and high-quality video display; and space for small group interactions.
+Research in the Applied Social and Developmental Psychology program takes place in a variety of settings, including laboratories equipped with two-way mirrors; computer terminals for capturing reaction times and high-quality video display; and space for small group interactions.
 The Department and the University offer access to the Department’s research participant pool and licensed software for data analysis and online data collection platforms.
-In addition, our research takes place in the field, outside of the laboratory, including archival data from government and international sources, the university at large, and local primary and secondary schools.
+In addition, some of our research takes place in the field, outside of the laboratory, including with the university at large and in partnership with local schools.
+Finally, our research also includes the analysis of archival and cohort data from government and international sources.